 According to OpenAI’s description, ChatGPT may respond to “follow-up queries” and “admit its mistakes, dispute wrong premises, and reject improper requests. ” It is based on the GPT 3.5 series of language learning models from the business (LLM).
 Generative Pre-trained Transformer 3 (GPT) is a computer language model that uses deep learning strategies to generate text that resembles human speech based on inputs.

-In artificial intelligence (AI), large amounts of data are supplied into a system instead of particular inputs provided by human programmers.
+Artificial intelligence (AI) provides a system with large amounts of data instead of specific inputs from human programmers.
 The system then uses this data to train itself to grasp information meaningfully.

 Yet, the technical efficacy of ChatGPt has been praised almost universally.
-There is no agreement on how genuine these claims are in the future or whether it is everything that it is claimed to be right now.
+It is unclear if these claims are true or if they will be in the future.
 It has succeeded in passing entrance exams to prestigious schools like the Wharton School of Business and the US bar exam (which is required to become a lawyer in the country).

 Why Is The Criticism Raised?